-- Establish a testing committee and testing policies

-come to consensus and seek support from administration.
-Gather research from the relevant literature.
-The testing committee should have support to make decisions for change and regular policy reviews. - Establish a positive testing culture (i.e., learning about your weaknesses is a good thing and can help you better focus your study efforts).
+- Establish a testing committee and testing policies allows all stakeholders to come to consensus to support student success.
+A testing committee works with program faculty and leadership to identify curricular gaps, to support high-risk students who struggle academically, to help guide faculty decision making, legal and ethical necessity in relationship to fairness, consistency, communication. - Establish a positive testing culture (i.e., learning about your weaknesses is a good thing and can help you better focus your study efforts).
 Emphasize the value of the tests and individual remediation that can help students succeed.
 A positive attitude helps encourage positive student perceptions.